International Day Against DRM (IDAD) - Save the Libraries! - December 8, 2023

 How to participate

-Pledge not to use Libby, Follett Destiny, or similar apps, and let your local library know that you support them, not corporations.
+• Pledge not to use Libby, Follett Destiny, or similar apps by letting your local library know that you support them, not corporations using DRM.
+Check out our sample letter below for inspiration.

-Let us and the world know why libraries are important to you in a short video posted to social media.
+• Let us and the world know why libraries are important to you in a short video posted to social media.
+Speak up against Libby, Kanopy, and other apps that harm both users and libraries.
 You can use the hashtag #DayAgainstDRM.

-Challenge yourself to go a "Day without DRM," and refuse to engage with media peddled by Disney+, Amazon, Peacock, and others that don't respect your digital autonomy.
+• Challenge yourself to go a "Day without DRM," and refuse to engage with media peddled by Disney+, Amazon, Peacock, and others that don't respect your digital autonomy.
+If you need help, be sure to check out our Guide to DRM-free Living.

 Are you an organization or project interested in supporting IDAD?